 Graduate students living in University Apartments who have concerns about their ability to pay are encouraged to contact University Apartments to discuss their individual situations: email@example.com.
 COVID-19-related updates for University Apartment residents are posted online and emailed directly to residents.
 For graduate students who do not live in University Apartments, community resources may be available to help them navigate individual situations with their landlords.
 The Tenant Resource Center is one such organization for Dane County residents.

 A campus instructional continuity website continues to be updated with general guidance, suggested strategies and tools, webinars and where to reach out for support.
 For questions related to instruction, please contact: firstname.lastname@example.org.

-UW–Madison Libraries are also offering instructional continuity library resources.Posted on 12:15 PM, March 23, 2020
+UW–Madison Libraries are also offering instructional continuity library resources.Last updated 12:45 PM, June 1, 2020

 Where can I find resources and tools to learn or work remotely?

 The DoIT Help Desk is also available to support faculty, staff, and students who need additional assistance.

 DoIT has shared tips for how to manage slower internet speed and low bandwidth while working and learning remotely.
 Students should contact their instructors as soon as possible if their internet connectivity or lack of access to certain equipment or software (such as laptops, digital learning tools, or printers) is restricting their access to course materials and class participation.
 Instructors are also encouraged to use asynchronous instruction and learning activities wherever possible to reduce the need for high-speed, robust connectivity

 If students, faculty or staff need to check out a laptop to assist with remote learning, teaching, or working, please see this guide.